Diolg/life-maker/README.md

 ## Imagery

 The large, background image with a theme of stones is applied to convey the main idea of the website about harmony and balance.
 This image is provided throughout all application’s pages to keep the style consistency.
 The main idea of the photo is stones arranged vertically and keeping balance.
 The background of the photo is a wave, which symbolizes the preservation of balance in any situation.

+The Coaches images embody positive faces, which bring good vibes and trust to Users.

 # Wireframes
 [Here you can find the wireframes](/media/life_maker_wireframes_new.pdf)